-The Governing Body and Senior Leadership Team are working to restore the quality of the provision and provide an enhanced stimulating curriculum offer that is fit for purpose and provides growth opportunities.
-A strategic plan has been developed that provides the basis for the future of the College as a specialist College delivering courses from entry to postgraduate level within land based, sport and construction.
+The Governing Body and Senior Leadership Team are committed to delivering a high quality of teaching provision and provide an enhanced stimulating curriculum offer that is fit for purpose and provides growth opportunities.
+A strategic plan has been developed that provides the basis for the future of the College as a specialist College delivering courses from entry to postgraduate level within land based, animal welfare, sport and construction.